Leonardo Da Vinci Most Popular Paintings

-Leonardo da Vinci lived from April 15, 1452 until May 2, 1519 and is a man who had many strengths and is well-known throughout the world.
+Leonardo da Vinci lived from April 15, 1452, until May 2, 1519, and is a man who had many strengths and is well-known throughout the world.
 Most people know Leonardo da Vinci paintings because they are so prominent; however, he was also a polymath, architect, sculptor, scientist, musician, engineer, mathematician, anatomist, geologist, writer, and botanist, among other things.
 He is considered to be one of the greatest painters of all time, as well as incredibly and diversely talented.
-Many of his anatomy images and drawings, which were illegally created at the time from the dead, have been used to further medicine and to help the medical community.
+Many of his anatomy images and drawings, which were illegally created at the time of the dead, have been used to further medicine and to help the medical community.

 Da Vinci was an apprentice to Andrea di Cione, an artist who was known as Verrocchio, at the age of 15.
 At Verrocchio's workshop, da Vinci would have been trained in many skills, including drafting, metalworking, plaster casting, mechanics, leatherworking, and more.
 Chemistry would have also been taught, as it was a necessity to understanding how to mix and create paints, glazes, and varying clays at the time.

 At the age of 20, da Vinci was accepted to the Guild of St. Luke.
 This guild was made of artists and doctors, and da Vinci qualified as a master.
 Da Vinci had his own workshop, but he collaborated often with Verrocchio.
 For instance, it is believed that he is the model for two of Verrocchio's pieces, "David" and Raphael in "Tobias and the Angel."